poucet/workflow/README.md

 ### Merge Strategy

-The tool uses a simple merge commit strategy:
+The tool uses a rebase-based merge strategy:

-1. Create a merge commit with both main and workspace as parents using `jj new main workspace-`
+1. Rebase workspace commits onto main using `jj rebase -s workspace- -d main`
-2. Move main bookmark to the merge commit
+2. Move main bookmark to the tip of rebased commits

-This preserves all individual commits from the workspace and creates a proper merge commit, maintaining the full history of both branches.
+3. Update git HEAD to point to main

+This creates a clean, linear history by replaying workspace commits on top of main.
+Individual commits and their messages are preserved.
 Conflicts are handled by jujutsu's first-class conflict support, allowing you to resolve them at your convenience.

 ## Tips and Best Practices